 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires the Belmont University Employee Welfare Benefit Plan to notify plan participants and beneficiaries about its policies and practices to protect the confidentiality of their health information.
-This document is intended to satisfy HIPAA's Notice requirement with respect to all health information created, received, or maintained by the Belmont University Employee Welfare Benefit Plan (the Plan"), as sponsored by Belmont University (the Plan Sponsor).
-For a pdf version of this notice of privacy practices, click here.
+This document is intended to satisfy HIPAA’s Notice requirement with respect to all health information created, received, transmitted, or maintained by the Belmont University Employee Welfare Benefit Plan (“the Plan"), as sponsored by Belmont University (“the Plan Sponsor”).

 Belmont University is committed to protecting the privacy of your medical information.
 Belmont University will provide the highest level of protection for your medical information, including all records of your medical care that are received by us.
 The Plan is required by law to: